openBackhaul/MicroWaveDeviceInventory/README.md

   - notifications: the Controller will send notifications about connection state changes or removal
   - and periodically executed synchronisations (needed as there might be DCN connection issues between MWDI and Controller and therefore missed notifications)

-_HMDI:_
+_HistoricalMicrowaveDeviceInventory (HMDI):_
 Thus, the MWDI will not include historical ControlConstruct data.
 However, it might be possible that a device becomes disconnected only because of network connection issues.
 (E.g. it is still running, but connection to the Controller is lost for a short time.)
 In such cases it would be beneficial if the ControlConstruct data could still somehow be retrieved.
-And that is where another application mostly similar to the MWDI will come into play: the **HistoricalMicrowaveDeviceInventory (HMDI)**.
+And that is where another application mostly similar to the MWDI will come into play: the HMDI.
 - It will also retrieve the ControlConstructs of all connected devices (from the MWDI, not from the Controller),
 - but if a device becomes disconnected/removed its data will not be purged from the HMDI.
 - Of course data will not be kept forever.
 If there has been no update for some time (retention period/TTL) if will be purged from the HMDI.